 As Clarkson does not have an institutional AI policy, instructors are able to determine when and how students should use AI.
 This guide provides recommendations for outlining AI use in syllabi and how to integrate AI tools into instruction.
+If you are looking for resources for students, we have an AI Literacy page listed on the Guides page, which includes additional resources for students.

 Please contact askalibrarian@clarkson.edu with any feedback or content suggestions.